 And it’s trickier if you are writing for a company seeking to create impact.
 The stakes feel higher.
 It’s more personal.
 It is like bragging on your children.
 You know it’s important to do, but it always feels a little awkward.

 You may be concerned that making money will cheapen your impact.
 Or, you may be comfortable making money, but not with using your impact as a marketing tool.
 Either way, we all feel the tension between profit and purpose.
-But, this isn’t the article where I argue that profit and purpose aren’t at odds but are complimentary (it is true, though).
-This is where I acknowledge that talking about them both can be tough.
+But, this isn’t the article where we argue that profit and purpose aren’t at odds but are complimentary (it is true, though).
+This is where we acknowledge that talking about them both can be tough.
 It’s a thin line to walk.

 We have a client that operates Substance Use Disorder clinics.
 The founders have compelling personal stories of bouncing from clinic to clinic, desperately trying to regain their lives.
 They are happy to use the narrative if it helps other people.
 But, as individuals in recovery, the last thing they want to do is use their story selfishly.
 They have to speak in concrete terms, not over-promise, and be honest.